 The major overhaul of the global energy economy would involve enormous cost.
-I have estimated that the US investment alone would be approximately \$30 trillion and the deadweight loss associated with abandoning fossil fuels in the ground would approach \$60 trillion.
+I have estimated that the US investment alone would be approximately \$30 trillion, and the deadweight loss associated with abandoning fossil fuels in the ground would approach \$60 trillion.
 Global investment would approach \$150 trillion.
 All residential, commercial, institutional, industrial and electric utility fossil fuel end uses would be required to transition to more expensive and frequently unreliable and intermittent renewable sources of energy.
 The entire vehicle fueling infrastructure would have to be replaced, either with biofuels produced using currently non-existent or uneconomical technologies or by electric charging facilities.

 This enormous investment requirement would compete with other global imperatives, including clean water supply, sewage treatment, healthcare, education, etc. Energy users worldwide would be deprived of numerous common equipment choices.
 The recent US ban on incandescent lightbulbs is one trivial example of such elimination of choice.
+Several US cities plan to ban new residential and commercial natural gas service.